Travancore royal family: Merger of Attingal

 The women of the family were popularly referred to as Attingal Queens.
 Attingal was also considered as the ancestral homes of Travancorean royals.
-Historians like V. Nagam Ayya, A. Sreedhara Menon etc. say that Attingal was never a separate Kingdom but the estates and provinces given to the royal women by the male head of the family (King).
+Historians like V. Nagam Ayya, A. Sreedhara Menon etc. say that Attingal was never a separate kingdom but the estates and provinces given to the royal women by the male head of the family (King).
 As the Kings of Travancore were the sons of Attingal Queens, the latter were held in high respect by the royal family as well as the public.
 This respect and high status led to the wrong notion that Attingal Queens were once sovereigns which was further compounded by the writings of many foreign historians and travellers.
 Even if they had any power, it was taken away by Maharajah Sree Anizham Thirunal Veerabaala Marthanda Varma.
-Many Attingal Queens misused their status and signed potentially dangerous treaties with foreign forces, without even consulting with the reigning Travancore Kings.
+Many Attingal Queens misused their status and signed potentially dangerous treaties with foreign forces, without even consulting the reigning Travancore Kings.
 Maharajah Sree Anizham Thirunal Marthanda Varma, anticipating the threat to the Kingdom's security, removed the powers of the Attingal Queens permanently and brought them under the complete control of the King.
 Thus, the Attingal Queens lost all private rights in the family properties, their power limited to the role of just a supervisor of such properties.

 Kerala historian, Prof. A. Sreedhara Menon wrote: "Early in his reign Marthanda Varma assumed direct control over the so-called Attingal 'Queendom.'
 This was not an annexation or conquest, but "the amalgamation of Travancore with Attingal."
 The theory that the Ranis of Attingal exercised sovereign powers is incorrect.
 The fact is that in political matters, the Ranis exercised no sovereign rights.
 Any grant of rights over immovable property by the Ranis required the King's previous assent or subsequent confirmation for its validity.
 The so-called Queendom of Attingal had its origin in the 5th century when two Princesses were adopted into the Venad family and the revenues from certain estates in and around Attingal were assigned to them.
 Since then, the female members of the ruling family of Travancore had come to be known as Attingal Ranis.
 It was only the male children of these Tamburatties who could inherit the throne.
 When Marthanda Varma decided to assume direct control over the estates of Attingal, he was not interfering in the affairs of a sovereign State.
 As the head of the royal family and the ruler of the State, he had every right to interfere in the affairs of a part of his kingdom.
 The Rani had neither territory nor subjects.
 What she possessed was nothing more than the control over the revenues of the estates, powers she exercised were delegated to her by the sovereign of the State."